Operator algebras for analytic varieties: Completely isometric isomorphisms

 \end{enumerate} \end{lemma}

-\begin{proof} Consider the image of the coordinate functions $Z_i$ in $\cM_V$.
-As $\phi$ is completely contractive, Proposition \ref{prop:complete_quotient} shows that $\big[ \phi(Z_1)\ \dots\ \phi(Z_d) \big]$ is the restriction to $W$ of a row contractive multiplier $F = \big[ f_1, \ldots, f_d \big]$ with coefficients in $\cM_{d'}$.
+\begin{proof} We define $F = F_\phi$ to be the row contractive multiplier $F_\phi = \big[ F_1, \ldots, F_d \big]$ with coefficients in $\cM_{d'}$ as in Proposition \ref{prop:induced_map}.
 As $F$ is contractive as a multiplier, it is also contractive in the sup norm.
-Moreover, since $\phi$ is injective, the $f_i$ and $F$ are non-constant holomorphic functions.
+Moreover, since $\phi$ is injective, the $F_i$ and $F$ are non-constant holomorphic functions.
 Therefore $F$ must have range in the open ball $\mb{B}_d$.